 Citizens indemnity to EAMR as originally in the January 15, 2001 draft services agreement by EAMR

 “7.1 INDEMNIFICATION BY CITIZENS.
-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, CITIZENS HEREBY RELEASES CONTRACTOR AND ITS AFFILIATES AND SHALL AND DO HEREBY AGREE TO INDEMNIFY, PROTECT, HOLD HARMLESS AND DEFEND CONTRACTOR AND ITS LEGAL REPRESENTATIVES, CONTRACTORS, SUBCONTRACTORS, AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, SHAREHOLDERS, SUBSIDIARIES AND AFFILIATES (TOGETHER WITH CONTRACTOR, COLLECTIVELY "CONTRACTOR INDEMNITEES") FROM AND AGAINST ANY AND ALL LOSSES, CLAIMS, CHANGES, DEMANDS, DAMAGES, CAUSES OF ACTION, SUITS AND LIABILITIES OF EVERY KIND ARISING FROM, BY REASON OF OR IN CONNECTION WITH (A) ANY FAILURE OF CITIZENS TO DULY PERFORM OR OBSERVE ANY TERM, PROVISION, COVENANT OR AGREEMENT TO BE PERFORMED OR OBSERVED BY Citizens PURSUANT TO THIS AGREEMENT, (B) THE OWNERSHIP AND OPERATION BY CITIZENS AND ITS AFFILIATES OF THE FACILITIES, (C) ANY ACTION OR CLAIM ASSERTED AGAINST CITIZENS OR CONTRACTOR BY GRIFFITH ENERGY, LLC UNDER THE GRIFFITH TRANSPORTATION AGREEMENT OR OTHERWISE; OR (D) ANY ACTS OR OMISSIONS OF CONTRACTOR OR ITS EMPLOYEES, AGENTS OR CONTRACTORS IN THE PERFORMANCE OF THIS AGREEMENT, PROVIDED, HOWEVER, THAT CITIZENS SHALL NOT BE REQUIRED TO INDEMNIFY THE CONTRACTOR FOR LOSSES CAUSED BY OR RESULTING FROM THE GROSS NEGLIGENCE OR WILLFUL MISCONDUCT OF CONTRACTOR OR ITS EMPLOYEES, AGENTS OR CONTRACTORS.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, CITIZENS HEREBY RELEASES CONTRACTOR AND ITS AFFILIATES AND SHALL AND DO HEREBY AGREE TO INDEMNIFY, PROTECT, HOLD HARMLESS AND DEFEND CONTRACTOR AND ITS LEGAL REPRESENTATIVES, CONTRACTORS, SUBCONTRACTORS, AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, SHAREHOLDERS, SUBSIDIARIES AND AFFILIATES (TOGETHER WITH CONTRACTOR, COLLECTIVELY "CONTRACTOR INDEMNITEES") FROM AND AGAINST ANY AND ALL LOSSES, CLAIMS, CHANGES, DEMANDS, DAMAGES, CAUSES OF ACTION, SUITS AND LIABILITIES OF EVERY KIND ARISING FROM, BY REASON OF OR IN CONNECTION WITH (A) ANY FAILURE OF CITIZENS TO DULY PERFORM OR OBSERVE ANY TERM, PROVISION, COVENANT OR AGREEMENT TO BE PERFORMED OR OBSERVED BY Citizens PURSUANT TO THIS AGREEMENT, (B) THE OWNERSHIP AND OPERATION BY CITIZENS AND ITS AFFILIATES OF THE FACILITIES, (C) ANY ACTION OR CLAIM ASSERTED AGAINST CITIZENS OR CONTRACTOR BY GRIFFITH ENERGY, LLC UNDER THE GRIFFITH TRANSPORTATION AGREEMENT OR OTHERWISE; OR (D) ANY ACTS OR OMISSIONS OF CONTRACTOR OR ITS EMPLOYEES, AGENTS OR CONTRACTORS IN THE PERFORMANCE OF THIS AGREEMENT, PROVIDED, HOWEVER, THAT CITIZENS SHALL NOT BE REQUIRED TO INDEMNIFY THE CONTRACTOR FOR LOSSES WHICH ARE RECOVERED UNDER THE INSURANCE PROVIDED BY CONTRACTOR UNDER THIS AGREEMENT.

-7.2 INDEMNIFICATION BY CONTRACTOR.
-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, CONTRACTOR SHALL AND DOES HEREBY AGREE TO INDEMNIFY, PROTECT, HOLD HARMLESS AND DEFEND CITIZENS AND ITS LEGAL REPRESENTATIVES, AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, SHARE-HOLDERS, SUBSIDIARIES AND AFFILIATES (COLLECTIVELY, "CITIZENS INDEMNITEES") FROM AND AGAINST ANY AND ALL LOSSES ARISING FROM THE GROSS NEGLIGENCE OR WILLFUL MISCONDUCT OF CONTRACTOR OR ITS EMPLOYEES, AGENTS, REPRESENTATIVES, OR CONTRACTORS IN THE PERFORMANCE OF THE SERVICES HEREUNDER.
-IN NO EVENT SHALL CONTRACTOR BE LIABLE TO CITIZENS FOR ANY DAMAGES, COSTS AND EXPENSES RELATED TO USE BY CITIZENS OF THE SOFTWARE OR OTHER INFORMATION PROVIDED BY CONTRACTOR.

-7.3 Negligence of Parties.
-Notwithstanding Sections 7.1 and 7.2, when any Losses result from the joint or concurrent gross negligence or willful misconduct of both parties hereto, the parties' obligation to indemnify, if any, under Sections 7.1 and 7.2, shall be in proportion to each party's allocable share of joint or concurrent gross negligence or willful misconduct.
-The indemnification provisions in this Article 7 shall survive the termination of this Agreement.
+7.2 LIMIATION OF LIABLITY..
+THE PARTIES AGREE THAT THE LIABILITY OF CONTRACTOR, ITS LEGAL REPRESENTATIVES, AGENTS, EMPLOYEES, OFFICERS, DIRECTORS, SHARE-HOLDERS, SUBSIDIARIES AND AFFILIATES OR CONTRACTORS UNDER THIS AGREEMENT SHALL BE LIMITED TO RECOVERIEES OBTAINED UNDER THE INSURACNE POLICIES PURCHASED BY OR ON BEHALF OF CONTRACTOR UNDER THIS AGREEMENT.
+ANY OTHER LOSSES SHALL BE THE OBLIGATION OF CITIZENS.